Emmanuel Bible College: History

 In 1982 the college received its accreditation by the Association for Biblical Higher Education, following the passing of a provincial Act giving it the right to grant degrees.
+This accreditation expired in Feb 2023, and has not been renewed.

 Mission

 Emmanuel exists to provide training in Christian discipleship and ministry to persons of all ages through both degree programs and nonformal training that includes online courses and certificates and regularly offered workshops under the name "Refresh".
 The college's mission statement is: "Through academic training and hands on ministry and service, Emmanuel prepares Christ followers who are committed to making a difference in their world."

 Campus

 The campus is currently undergoing changes, and consists of three main buildings.